luckyrabbit85/nginx-gunicorn-secure-flask-minikube/README.md

 1. `Flask App`: An application built on Flask that specializes in predicting Iris flower classifications, serving as an example scenario for machine learning-based prediction.
 This web application is proficient in handling HTTP requests for this specific classification task.
 2. `Gunicorn`: Utilized as a WSGI HTTP server, Gunicorn is responsible for running the Flask application.
-3. `Nginx`:Serving as a web server, Nginx functions as a reverse proxy, directing requests to the Flask application, while also taking charge of HTTPS connections through SSL/TLS certificates.
+3. `Nginx`: Serving as a web server, Nginx functions as a reverse proxy, directing requests to the Flask application, while also taking charge of HTTPS connections through SSL/TLS certificates.
 4. `Docker`: Docker Compose is employed to efficiently govern and orchestrate the Docker containers in the setup.
 5. `Minikube`: The Minikube setup ensures a micro-scale Kubernetes environment, ideal for local development and testing also ensuring compatibility and readiness for larger-scale deployments.